 - Page: the ipushpull page you want to push the data to

-- Format Folder & Page: a template page where styles and formats will be copied from - see step 3 below
+- Format Folder & Page: the template page where styles and formats will be copied from

-- Database Name: the name of the database to run the query against.
-This is not required for MS Access
+- Data Source: the name of the data source you want to run the query against

-- Database Query: the actual SQL query that you want to run against your database.
+- Data Query: the actual SQL query that you want to run against your database

-- Interval: how frequently the query should be run in seconds
+- Interval: how frequently the query should be run (seconds)

 - Push button: run the query once and push the data to your page

 - Start button: start periodically pushing the data to ipushpull, according to the interval you set

 - Web button: launch the ipushpull website and display the page